 To understand Revelation it is helpful to think of this writing as first and foremost a book of symbols.
-For example, we see the victorious Christ, riding on a horse (19:11-16).
-He wields a sword with which he smites the nations.
-That picture is symbolic of an event and divine power — the return of the Messiah, who destroys the forces of evil.
+For example, we see the victorious Christ, riding on a horse (Revelation 19:11-16).
+He smites the nations with a sword.
+But what good is a sword in an age of nuclear weapons?
+Does Christ need a physical weapon at all?
+The sword is a picture, a symbol, of an event and divine power — the return of the Messiah, who destroys the forces of evil.

 Revelation portrays and compares two opposing ways of life.
 Two symbols embody these conflicting lifestyles.
 A harlot pictures the deceived group, deluded by what’s called her “spiritual fornication.”
 This refers to her illicit spiritual liaisons with political rulers.
 Another group of people follows the Lamb, who is Jesus.
 These are called the spiritually pure Bride of Christ.

 Even the promise to share in salvation is represented by this-worldly symbols.
-This use of symbolism occurs in the seven letters to Christian congregations in the province of Asia.
+Symbols are used in the seven letters to Christian congregations in the province of Asia.
 For example, the church in Ephesus is promised salvation by being told it will have “the right to eat from the tree of life” (2:7).
 That is a metaphor for salvation and eternal life.

 To the modern western world, Revelation’s symbols seem weird and alien.
 They include a multi-headed dragon; two strange beasts; a city shaped like a cube 1,500 miles high, wide and long; marks on heads and right hands; a figure’s mouth with a sword emerging from it, and so on.

 The first readers were almost certainly well versed in the sort of symbolic language and imagery in which the book is written.
 Whether they had formerly been Jews or pagans, they would read the language of myth as fluently as any modern reader of the daily papers reads the conventional symbols of a political cartoon.
-Much of this language we can reconstruct for ourselves from the Old Testament and Jewish apocalyptic writings on the one hand and from Greek and Roman literature, inscriptions, and coinage on the other (Black's New Testament Commentaries, "A Commentary on the Revelation of St. John the Divine," 2nd edition, p.
-6).
+Much of this language we can reconstruct for ourselves from the Old Testament and Jewish apocalyptic writings on the one hand and from Greek and Roman literature, inscriptions, and coinage on the other (A Commentary on the Revelation of St. John the Divine, 2nd edition, page 6).

 Often these and other political figures are drawn as caricatures.
-Says Beasley-Murray, “Frequently the situations depicted are deliberately exaggerated, and even made grotesque, in order that the message may be made plain" (The New Century Bible Commentary, "Revelation," p.
-17).
-The operative word here is plain.
-That's what the symbols of Revelation were to John's congregations.
-They were plain, simple and quickly understood.
+Says Beasley-Murray, “Frequently the situations depicted are deliberately exaggerated, and even made grotesque, in order that the message may be made plain” (Revelation, 17).
+The symbols of Revelation were plain, simple and quickly understood by the original readers.
 Beasley-Murray explains the point further:

 The symbols by which the contemporary political forces and the spiritual powers of heaven and hell are portrayed [in Revelation] were as traditional as Britannia and the British lion, the Russian bear, and the Chinese dragon….
-What to the uninitiated modern reader appears grotesque imagery, spoke with power to John’s fellow Christians (The New Century Bible Commentary, p.
-17).
+What to the uninitiated modern reader appears grotesque imagery, spoke with power to John’s fellow Christians (17).

-Most people are familiar with George Orwell’s Animal Farm, in which animals speak.
-The book itself is a political-social statement about the excesses of political leadership and the subjugation of the weak.
+Many people are familiar with George Orwell’s Animal Farm, in which animals speak.
+The book is a political-social statement about the excesses of political leadership and the subjugation of the weak.
 We do not think the book bizarre because animals talk in it.
 We know it is symbolic.
 We also readily understand the meaning of Orwell’s symbols — and enjoy them.
-In fact, it was precisely because of the form in which Animal Farm was written that has made it a timeless piece of literature.
+It was precisely because of the form in which Animal Farm was written that has made it a timeless piece of literature.

-There are several lessons in this for us.
+There are several lessons in this.
 First, we should not consider Revelation strange or bizarre.
 The book was probably easy to understand, extremely interesting and thoroughly meaningful to the original readers.
 If we can put ourselves in their place, this biblical writing can be all these things to us as well.

 M. Eugene Boring explains it this way:

 Many of the scenes John describes simply cannot be imaged.
 Not only can they not be placed on a canvas or movie screen, they cannot be placed on the screen of the mind.
-The vision of the exalted Christ in 1:12-16, for example, simply becomes grotesque if one attempts to understand it as a reporter’s account of what John actually saw in the objective world (Interpretation: A Bible Commentary for Teaching and Preaching, "Revelation," p.
-54).
+The vision of the exalted Christ in 1:12-16, for example, simply becomes grotesque if one attempts to understand it as a reporter’s account of what John actually saw in the objective world (Revelation, 54).

-Of course, we need to be careful about overly allegorizing Revelation, as much as we need to avoid a strict literalism.
-As mentioned, this was probably not a difficulty John’s original readers faced.
-The knew the situation in which they lived and the meaning of the symbols.
-But we are divorced from both.
+We need to be careful about overly allegorizing Revelation, just as we also need to avoid a strict literalism.
+This was probably not a difficulty John’s original readers faced.
+They knew the situation in which they lived and the meaning of the symbols.
+But we are removed from both.
 In the words of G. B. Caird:

 Our difficulties begin when we try to decide how far to take this picture language literally and how far to take it figuratively.
 When John echoes the Roman legend that the dead Nero was about to return, how literally does he mean it?
 Does he believe that Nero was not in fact dead, or that he would be resurrected, or that another paranoiac would come to fill his empty shoes?
-(Black's New Testament Commentaries, "A Commentary on the Revelation of St. John the Divine," 2nd edition. p.
-7).
+(A Commentary on the Revelation of St. John the Divine, 2nd edition, 7).

-The American flag can be described as composed of 13 stripes and 50 stars.
-That is what the flag is, literally.
-It also is a symbol representing 13 original colonies and 50 states.
+The American flag can be described as 13 stripes and 50 stars.
+That’s what the flag is, literally.
+It is also a symbol representing 13 original colonies and 50 states.
 The American flag also represents the nation.
-That is, when we see the flag, we think “United States.”
+When we see the flag, we think “United States.”
 But the American flag waving in the breeze during a patriotic parade represents something much more.
 It symbolizes a concept — a big idea — the pride of being an American.

 In the same way, Revelation’s symbols can have various kinds and levels of meanings.
-Its symbols are not what are called “steno-symbols," that is those that have only a single reference point.
-For example, if the symbol “bear” were such a symbol it could only be a nickname for the nation.
-But as we saw, the “bear” symbol has diverse meanings on several levels.
+Its symbols are not what are called “steno-symbols,” those with only a single reference point.
+For example, if the symbol “bear” were such a symbol, it could only be a nickname for the nation.
+But as we saw, the “bear” symbol has meanings on several levels.

 Revelation’s symbols are often what are called “tensive” symbols.
 They are open-ended to some degree in that they can represent several conceptions or ideas.
 For example, if the first beast of Revelation 13 can be identified with the city of Rome in John’s day, this does not exhaust its meaning.
 The tensive symbol “beast” may also represent the Roman Empire, or refer to a specific individual such as the emperor Nero or Domitian.
 “Beast” may also stand for all human empires that oppress Christians.

-G. B. Caird is correct when he says that it is, "Misleading to say that in Revelation the monster is Rome, and still more misleading to say that it is ruler worship.
-The monster is both an older and a newer phenomenon than Caesar, and the great city is more ancient and more modern than Rome" (Black's New Testament Commentaries, "A Commentary on the Revelation of St. John the Divine," 2nd edition, p. xii).
+G. B. Caird is correct when he says that it is “misleading to say that in Revelation the monster is Rome, and still more misleading to say that it is ruler worship.
+The monster is both an older and a newer phenomenon than Caesar, and the great city is more ancient and more modern than Rome” (A Commentary on the Revelation of St. John the Divine, 2nd edition, p. xii).

 John uses his allusions not as a code in which each symbol requires separate and exact translation, but rather for their evocative and emotive power.
 This is not photographic art.
-His aim is to set the echoes of memory and association ringing (Black's New Testament Commentaries, "A Commentary on the Revelation of St. John the Divine," 2nd edition, p.
+His aim is to set the echoes of memory and association ringing (A Commentary on the Revelation of St. John the Divine, 2nd edition, p.
 26).